 - Well-tested appetizers, salads, and desserts that every guest will recognize and enjoy

 - Practical strategies for sharing healthy food with others

 - And the valuable secret to getting kids to eat real food in the face of a rich buffet spread…

 The best part is that this homemade Simple Blender Hummus cost me about $1.50 for 8 ounces (1 cup) or $4.50 for the entire recipe.
 That’s HALF the cost of my $3.00 8 oz store-bought version!

 I hope you enjoy the taste and cost-savings of this homemade hummus as much as we did.

-Download the free recipe we used in the video, and get 5 other kid-friendly bean recipes, a sneak peek at The Everything Beans Book:
+Download the hummus recipe we used in the video, and get 5 other kid-friendly bean recipes FREE, a sneak peek at The Everything Beans Book: